geunhyung/an/lab5.md

 	8.8.8.8         5.5.5.5         Up       0  1 FF       3        - toR8
 	Total 1 displayed, Up 1, Down 0

-In the above output you can also see the used labels for traffic forwarding between every MPLS router in the LSP path.
-The label `3` is the *Explicit NULL* label which will cause R7 to already pop the label for R8 so it can start processing the packet immediately.

-**Question 4: RSVP is also configured, which tunnel is built?**

 Normally the IP forwarding table is filled with BGP routing information which can also get information from the MPLS routing table:

 ![No traffic engineering](http://www.juniper.net/techpubs/images/h1446.gif)